Skip to main content

 Associate Program Director

-Dr. Brown is a pediatric hospitalist at WakeMed.
-He is a graduate of Brandeis University and received his MD and MPH from the University of North Carolina where he also completed his residency training.
-Prior to joining the WakeMed faculty in 2015, Dr. Brown served as an attending physician at the Children’s Hospital of Philadelphia.
-In his role with the residency, he oversees all aspects of the inpatient program at WakeMed and serves on the Clinical Competency Committee.
-He loves to spend his free time outdoors – on the road, in the woods, or deep in the mountains.
-He and his wife are the proud parents to three sons.
+Dr. Brown is a pediatric hospitalist based at WakeMed, where he leads the inpatient program with dedication and expertise.
+A graduate of Brandeis University, he earned both his MD and MPH from the University of North Carolina, where he also completed his residency training.
+Before joining the WakeMed faculty in 2015, Dr. Brown served as an attending physician at the Children’s Hospital of Philadelphia, bringing valuable experience to his current role.
+At UNC, Dr. Brown plays a key role in residency education, overseeing all aspects of the inpatient program at WakeMed and serving on the Clinical Competency Committee.
+His approach combines clinical excellence with a deep commitment to mentorship and training.
+When he’s not in the hospital, you’ll likely find Dr. Brown outdoors — whether he’s hitting the road, hiking through the woods, or venturing deep into the mountains.
+He and his wife are the proud parents of three energetic sons who share his love for adventure.

 Chair, Department of Pediatrics